RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 755) but 999 is not a valid permission value.
 Provide a valid argument according to

-the command's requirements.
+the command’s requirements.

 Corrected command: Provide a valid permission value to chmod command, e.g., $

 chmod 755 /path/to/file.

-11. Error: No such file or directory
+1. Error: No such file or directory

 Example command: